Azure/aks-periscope/docs/testing.md

 The `collector` package tests are run against a [Kind](https://kind.sigs.k8s.io/) cluster.

-The cluster is created on the fly by the test initialization code.
+The cluster is created on-the-fly by the test initialization code.
 This gives some background on how the setup happens.

 ## Requirements